Certification Overview

 Expert level will require successful completion of the Practitioner level certification exam and proof that certification has been kept up to date.
 While not required, it is recommended that Expert level candidates have at least 5-10 years of professional study and/or work experience.

-Expert level is currently in development and will include the submission of a sample document and presentation to be reviewed by an expert panel.
-Expert level is anticipated to be launched sometime later in 2023.
+Expert level is currently in development and will include the submission of sample documents and a presentation to be reviewed by an expert panel.
+Expert level is anticipated to be launched sometime later in 2024.

 Note that in order to obtain Expert Level Certification (Level III), you must first complete Foundation Level Certification (Level I) and Practitioner Level Certification (Level II) in that order.